moneyhoardersglobalnetwork/mhgn-hoarding-gateway/README.md

 Visit your app on: `http://localhost:3000`.
 You can interact with your smart contract using the `Debug Contracts` page.
 You can tweak the app config in `packages/nextjs/scaffold.config.ts`.

+Vercel
+yarn vercel:yolo //Deploys to production and skips linting must delete project to redeploy try deploying to production with (yarn vercel:yolo --prod) command

+Github pushing
+Git Hub Staging, Commiting, Pushing //Commands for updating repo on github(Build this out)

+//Check remote origin

+git remote set-url origin https://github.com/USERNAME/REPOSITORY.git

+git remote -v

+git add . //adds modified files to commit# mhgn-hoarding-gateway

+git commit -m "update from local" // Commit your changes to be pushed to repo

+Use the --no-verify option to skip git commit hooks, e.g. git commit -m "commit message" --no-verify .
+When the --no-verify option is used, the pre-commit and commit-msg hooks are bypassed.
+Copied!
+You can also use the -n option, which is short for --no-verify .

+git push //push to repo //Push updates to repo (main)

 **What's next**:

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`